-The final evaluation results will be used by the:
+The results of the impact study will be used by the:

-- ChildHub project team including project stakeholders, such as in-country resource people and national government representatives - to reflect on and learn from how the project has performed in Phase 2; and what actions need to be taken for ChildHub's future institutional development based on where it stands at the time of the evaluation. - senior management teams of Tdh and the partner organizations to make strategic decisions regarding potential follow-on phases of ChildHub and to use key and impactful results for external communication and advocacy purposes. - ChildHub's donors to assess how the project they have supported has performed and how their funding has contributed to strengthening child protection work and professionals' capacities as well as child protection systems in the implementation countries.
+- ChildHub project team including project stakeholders, such as in-country resource people and national government representatives - to reflect on and learn from what impact ChildHub has delivered and in what ways across Phase 1 & 2 and how this can be replicated in potential future similar projects. - senior management teams of Tdh and the partner organizations to make strategic decisions regarding potential follow-on phases of ChildHub and to use key and impactful results for external communication and advocacy purposes. - ChildHub's donors to assess how the project they have supported has performed and how their funding has contributed to strengthening child protection work and professionals' capacities as well as child protection systems in the implementation countries.